-One of the problems we face when dealing with a migration to a Cloud SCP service provider is: Who should I choose?
+One of the problems we face when dealing with a migration to a new provider is that we have to Cloud SCP services is: Who should I choose?
 What parameters should I measure?
 What do I weight most?
-These are good questions to ask yourself to avoid making a mistake, so I will try to answer the big question: Who do I trust?
+These are good questions to ask yourself to avoid making a mistake, so I'm going to try to answer the big question: Who do I trust?

 A cloud service provider, or CSP, is a company that offers some component of cloud computing.
 Generally, when you search the Internet, a cloud service is defined as infrastructure as a service (IaaS), software as a service (SaaS) or platform as a service (PaaS) for other companies or individuals.
-The best known CSPs are Microsoft Azure, AWS and Google Cloud, but there are a multitude of cloud service providers. cloud.
+The best known CSPs are Microsoft Azure, AWS and Google Cloud, but there are a multitude of service providers on the cloud.

 Principles selection criteria for a Cloud SCP service provider

 - Supplier reputation:

 Like everything else in the business world, the reputational factor is something to be taken into account, as it is earned through the trust of other clients who earn or lose this reputation.
 In the case of PCS, reputation is usually earned through the services provided by the different services, the cost of the service, the security and the quality of the services.

 - SLA verification/service level agreement: